 Sustainable printing methods are becoming more and more popular as individuals and businesses work to reduce their environmental footprint.
-Advances in technology allow printing partners to produce sustainable printed material with no effect on quality.
+Advances in technology allow print suppliers to produce sustainable printed material with no effect on quality.

-Understanding what sustainable printing methods are available in the market is important if your business wants to show their eco-friendly credentials.
+Understanding what sustainable printing methods are available in the market is important if your business wants to show its eco-friendly credentials.
 To get you started, here are five of the latest sustainable printing methods.

 LED UV is the perfect printing method for brochures, booklets, leaflets and promotional material.
 Using ultraviolet light for an instant drying process, colours are left more vivid and the designs are much sharper — creating a lasting impact.